Isometrics: Static Holds and Static Contraction Training

-The term isometrics refers to exercise protocols primarily involving isometric muscular contraction, during which no shortening or lengthening of the muscle occurs.
-Traditional isometric protocols typically involved the sudden application of a maximal contraction lasting 10 to 15 seconds.
-Current popular isometric protocols vary considerably in duration, from less than 6 seconds in John Little’s Max Contraction training, to over two minutes in Ken Hutchins version of Timed Static Contraction.
-Some popular high intensity training methods, such as the late Mike Mentzer’s Static Holds and John Little’s Omega Sets, incorporate both an isometric and dynamic component, usually involving an isometric contraction followed by a partial or full range negative.
+Over the past few decades various high intensity training isometric protocols have been developed.
+These vary considerably in duration, from less than 6 seconds in John Little’s Max Contraction training, to 90 seconds in Ken Hutchins’ Timed Static Contraction protocol.
+Some popular high intensity training methods, such as the late Mike Mentzer’s Static Holds and John Little’s Omega Sets, incorporate both an isometric and dynamic or “isotonic” component, usually involving an isometric contraction followed by a partial or full range negative.

 John Little’s Max Contraction protocol is similar to Mike Mentzer’s static hold, but involves a much shorter (0.25 to 6 second) isometric contraction, and is only used in the fully-contracted position of a single-joint or rotary exercise.
 When performed as part of an Omega Set, the Max Contraction may be repeated for several repetitions.